de86/personal-site/src/pages/project-ymir-game-design-document/index.md

 ##### Camp

-The smallest Hub Location consisting of a bed to rest in, a Fast Travel Point and a shop to buy iems from
+The smallest Hub Location consisting of a bed to rest in, a Fast Travel Point and a shop to buy items from

 ##### Town